danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 I now use Just Breathe nearly every day after my workout.
 It's simple, peaceful, and effective.
 This project reminded me how satisfying it is to build tools *just* for yourself.
 Especially ones that make your day measurably better.

-If you've ever wanted to meditate but got turned off by mysticism, ads, paywalls, or distractions - give [Just Breathe](https://danielabar.github.io/just-breathe/) a try, and let me know if you found it helpful.
+If you've ever wanted to meditate but got turned off by mysticism, ads, paywalls, or distractions - give [Just Breathe](https://danielabar.github.io/just-breathe/) a try, and let me know if you find it helpful.

 <aside class="markdown-aside">
 After building the first version of Just Breathe, I discovered the <a class="markdown-link" href="https://pacedbreathing.app/">Paced Breathing</a> app.
 It's beautifully designed, with musical tones or gentle vibrations to mark breaths, but I still found myself zoning out or falling asleep.
 For me, the spoken English voice prompts in Just Breathe work better to keep me on task.
 Paced Breathing also has in-app purchases, which I find a bit distracting, though it’s a fantastic option if you want a more polished, feature-rich experience.